 The only exception to this is when an employee commences Pre-Claim Conciliation with more than one month left on the usual limitation period.
 If that’s the case, the effect of Pre-Claim Conciliation is that the clock stops and the employee then has remainder of the original time-period to file the claim.

 Filling in the ET1 Form

-The form is simple to fill in, although the coding behind the online forms is somewhat lacking in sophistication – before completing the form you should also read our article titled ‘How to complete the employment tribunal ET1 claim form‘.
+The form is simple to fill in, although the coding behind the online forms is somewhat lacking in sophistication – before completing the form you should also read our article entitled ‘How to complete the employment tribunal ET1 claim form‘.